Motssembillahmahin/LeetCodePractise/README.md

 # LeetCodePractise
-This repository is containing files which i practice in the Leetcode
+This repository is containing files which i practiced in the Leetcode